 The second town of Spain is an amazingly easy place to get around despite its size.
 It is, in effect, a series of self-contained neighborhoods stretching out from the port, flanked by parks, hills, and forests.
 Much of what you can see in the center – Gothic Cathedral, Picasso Museum, markets, Gaudí buildings, and art galleries – can be reached on foot, while a fast, cheap, integrated public transport system takes you directly to the outlying attractions and suburbs.
 In the meantime, bike tours, sightseeing busses, and cruise ships all offer a different way of seeing the city.

-Every detail you need to plan your trip to Barcelona in 2020 are available on this website, completely free and up to date.
-We focused on answering your essential transportation, activities, … Continue reading
+Every detail you need to plan your trip to Barcelona, are available on this website, completely free and up to date.
+We focused on answering your essential transportation, activities, attractions, and … Continue reading

 About the city